Transfer and Assignment: Everything You Need to Know

 Although a copyright assignment and a novation have negligible differences, the distinction is an essential one.
 A novation refers to the mechanism whereby a contracting party transfers the entirety of its benefits and obligations to a third party.
 Under novation, the third party completely takes over the position of the original party under the contract.
 However, in an assignment, the position of the original contracting parties do not change and the privity of the contract is still in existence between them.

 If you need help with transfer and assignment, you can post your legal need on the UpCounsel marketplace.
 UpCounsel accepts only the top 5% of attorneys/lawyers on its site.
-Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Twilio, Stripe, and Google.
+Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Airbnb, Menlo Ventures, and Google.